NordicPlayground/TechDocs-style-guide/docs/capitalization.md

   * Example: CPU.
 * Avoid using plural forms of abbreviations and acronyms unless strictly necessary.

+## Identifying proper nouns

+When uncertain whether to capitalize a term, determine if it represents a specific named entity or a general category:

+* A general category remains lowercase and typically includes words like "a," "an," "the," "some," or "any" before it.
+  * Example: "Connect the device to a debugger" (any debugger from the category).
+* A specific named product or entity uses capitalization and typically appears without preceding articles.
+  * Example: "Launch nRF Connect for Desktop" (the specific application).

+Apply this test when documenting software tools, hardware components, or development environments.

 ### Exceptions

 | Situation | Examples |